Roshu-313/python-portfolio/project4-ai-agent/README.md

 What makes an AI system an agent

-How to separate system commands from agent reasoning
+How to route inputs before sending them to an AI model

 Why tool input preparation is critical

-How real agents use fallback logic
+How fallback logic improves reliability

 How memory is handled outside the AI model

-How agentic systems are structured in production
+How real agentic systems are structured

 🔮 Future Improvements

-Add more tools (text analysis, file reading)
+Add additional tools (file reading, text analysis)

 Long-term memory using files or databases